jsenv/core/docs/exploring-server/exploring-server.md

 }
 ```

-The server index page will list files described as browsable.<br />
+The server index page will list files described as explorable.<br />
-Server will not handle request mades to non browsable files.<br />
+Server will not handle request mades to non explorable files.<br />
-browsableDescription default value means:
+explorableMap default value means:

-- `/index.js` file is browsable
+- `/index.js` file is explorable
-- any file inside `/src/` ending with `.js` is browsable
+- any file inside `/src/` ending with `.js` is explorable
-- any file inside `/test/` ending with `.js` is browsable
+- any file inside `/test/` ending with `.js` is explorable

 This option internally uses path matching provided by `dmail/project-structure`.<br />
 — see [project structure on github](https://github.com/dmail/project-structure)